rim99/scala-nio/README.md

 # APILET

 The Apilet is a high performance non-blocking embedded HTTP server library for Scala, on both JVM and Native platform.
-It is mainly for internal network usage.
-If apilet-based services are required to exposed to external networks, an HTTP gateway, like Nginx or Apache Server, is always recommended.

 Features:
 * One event loop per thread